grifma/treatify-web3/README.md

 # Treatify Web3

-Fully onchain version of Treatify, running on Ethereum.
+Fully onchain version of Treatify, running on Ethereum, IPFS and 3box.

 # Deploy status